Serge Quesnel: Hells Angels

-Impressed, the Hells Angels gave Quesnel another contract to kill Claude "The Peak" Rivard, a Montreal drug dealer who worked the Pelletier clan who were allied to the Rock Machine.
+Impressed, the Hells Angels gave Quesnel another contract to kill Claude "Le Pic" Rivard, a Montreal drug dealer who worked the Pelletier clan who were allied to the Rock Machine.
 On 3 February 1995, Quesnel followed Rivard's car down the streets of Montreal and when Rivard stopped for a red light, Quesnel pulled up his vehicle next to Rivard's car.
-Quesnel then pulled a handgun and shot Rivard in the head.
+Quesnel then pulled out a handgun and shot Rivard in the head.
 A police car happened to be present, and a wild car chase followed as the police car chased after Quesnel's car.
 Eventually, Quesnel abandoned his car and escaped via foot.
 Quesnel's next contract was to kill Richard "Chico" Delcourt, a Montreal drug dealer who worked independently, buying his drugs from neither the Rock Machine nor the Hells Angels.
 Quesnel was able to approach Delcourt and hinted to him the Angels were looking to make him into a member.
 Quesnel offered to drive Delcourt to an Angels party in Quebec City, an offer that he accepted.
 On 23 March 1995, Quesnel and Delcourt were halfway to Quebec City when Quesnel turned his car onto a remote rural road.
 After stopping, Quesnel pulled out a .357 Magnum handgun and shot Delcourt in the head.

 Quesnel's next contract was to kill Gilles Lambert, one of the leaders of the Rock Machine, for which he was promised $50,000 in cash.
 Before Quesnel could make the attempt, Caron turned police informer and told the police about Quesnel's role in the Ferland murder.
 On 1 April 1995, Quesnel was arrested and charged with first-degree murder.

 Informer

 After his arrest, Quesnel turned Crown's evidence in exchange for a lesser sentence.
 Quesnel testified in 1997 that he turned Crown's evidence in 1995 because: "I saw that they had me".
 In exchange for testifying against Roy, Quesnel was to serve 20 years in prison for all five murders and to be eligible for parole after 12 years.
-In addition, the Crown paid Quesnel some $350,000 in exchange for his testimony and to give him a new identity when he was released on parole.
+In addition, the Crown paid Quesnel some $350,000 in exchange for his testimony and agreed to give him a new identity when he was released on parole.
 By 1995, the Crown were so desperate to recruit a Hells Angel as an informer in order to end the Quebec biker war that the police and prosecutors largely gave Quesnel most of what he wanted.
 As a result of Quesnel's statements, 13 Hells Angels including Roy were arrested and charged with murder.
 Fearing that Quesnel's life would be in danger if he was sent to prison, the Sûreté du Québec held Quesnel alone in a jail in Quebec City.
 Quesnel's girlfriend, a 21-year old stripper named Sandra Beaulieu, was allowed to have sex with him in his cell.
 Bealieu took what were described as "risqué" photographs of herself with Quesnel in his jail cell.